arcxx1995/magnetism/PROJECT_SPEC.md

-# Ftana – Project Specification & Architecture
+# Magnetism – Project Specification & Architecture

 ## 1. Overview
-Ftana is an iOS app that acts as an AI-powered wingperson, blending emotional intelligence, personalized dating advice, and chat analysis to help users navigate dating conversations and build confidence.
+Magnetism is an iOS app that acts as an AI-powered wingperson, blending emotional intelligence, personalized dating advice, and chat analysis to help users navigate dating conversations and build confidence.

 ---